simonsshoot/Mess_Search_System/README.md

 conda install -n your_env_name --file requirements.txt
 ```

-Demo image datasets are put here in the form of zip, for total image datasets, see:(https://baidu.com).
+Demo image datasets are put here in the form of zip, for total image datasets, see: (https://pan.quark.cn/s/2f890f0cb26e)

 You can also change the configuration through config.yaml in our projects.

 ## Use

+Demo video is also available in https://pan.quark.cn/s/2f890f0cb26e for you to grasp a brief intrdoduction.

 To use with more flexiability, use the following command for brief usage with only text mode available and no UI:

 ```bash